 Q3/17 studies information security management for telecommunications, in recognition that for telecommunications organizations, information and the supporting processes, telecommunications facilities, networks and transmission media are important telecommunication business assets.
 A key Recommendation is Rec.
 ITU-T X.1051 on information security management guidelines that was revised collaboratively with ISO/IEC.

-In this study period, Q3/17 has developed one revised Recommendation:
+In this study period, Q3/17 has developed one revised Recommendation, and one new supplement:

 X.1051 (revised), Information technology – Security techniques – Code of practice for Information security controls based on ISO/IEC 27002 for telecommunications organizations, establishes guidelines and general principles for initiating, implementing, maintaining, and improving information security controls in telecommunications organizations based on ISO/IEC 27002; and provides an implementation baseline of information security controls within telecommunications organizations to ensure the confidentiality, integrity and availability of telecommunications facilities, services and information handled, processed or stored by the facilities and services.

+X.Suppl.27, ITU-T X.1054 - Supplement on Best practice for implementation of Rec.
+ITU-T X.1054 | ISO /IEC 27014 on governance of information security – Case of Burkina Faso, documents the implementation of Recommendation ITU-T X.1054 | ISO /IEC 27014 to the governance of information security of e-Council of Ministers in Burkina Faso, and illustrates a case of best practice in the implementation of Recommendation ITU-T X.1054 | ISO /IEC 27014.

 Q3/17 closely cooperates with ISO/IEC JTC 1/SC 27/WG1 on information security management.